josefmonje/html-css-and-basic-bootstrap/README.md

 * Search for stuff online
 * Use a text editor

+If this is something you're really pursuing, you'll seriously be doing a lot of searching.
+An error?
+How to do something?
+You'll end up in [Stack Overflow](http://stackoverflow.com/) a lot.

+It helps to have a good editor with autocompletion.
+I personally prefer [Sublime Text 3](http://www.sublimetext.com/3) or [Atom](https://atom.io/).

 While reading, the process will include:

 * Introducing the idea
 * Showing some code
 * Doing some exercise
 * Providing references online for further research

+I not only encourage you, I compel you to interact with the examples and do the exercises!

 After reading, you're expected to be able to: